SCOREC/meshFields/docs/pumiFieldNotes.md

       conversion.
 Christian's serialize/deserialize functions do this.
 It may be 'better' for these operations to be explicit/exposed.
   - can omegah adapt use these operations for cavity based field transfer without invasive changes?
-Do we define 'cavity' specific field operations?
+  - Do we define 'cavity' specific field operations? - yes.  cavity operations are needed for hessians and routines like super convergent patch recovery see
 - Are their fields that require storage of a matrix of values at each dof?
   - yes
 - What are the common use cases?